 Since one of my daughters told me she’d actually started checking her luggage because she found it hard to lift the heavy bags into overhead bins, I have made it a point on each flight to see if there is someone I can help get settled.
 And that mother with the crying baby three rows back?
 She’s probably more frustrated than you are; give her a break.
 We all want to get through life in good shape, so let’s try to travel kindly together.
 That cranky person may be having a really bad day for reasons you know nothing about.
 Be patient with porcupine people.

 Spend points wisely.

-Having earned my air miles, I don’t want to fritter them away; I like to make sure that I get the best return on my investment.
+Having earned my air miles, I don’t want to fritter them away; I like to make sure I get the best return on my investment.
 In the same way, how do you “spend” the relational points you have built up in your marriage, your family, and with your friends?
-For example, don’t damage the trust you have earned by being insensitive in the way you speak or disrespectful of their time by keeping them waiting when you have agreed to be ready by a certain time.
+For example, don’t damage the trust you have earned by being insensitive in the way you speak or disrespectful of others’ time by keeping them waiting when you have agreed to be ready by a certain time.
 Keeping promises is important.
 If you have blown it, here are three principles on how to rebuild trust in a relationship.

 Use airplane mode.

 Because we’re so used to having our cell phones available at all times, it can be a bit disconcerting to have to power down when you board an aircraft.
-But I have found having one less distraction has its benefits: I can more easily give my attention to things in-flight, whether that’s doing some work, praying, resting, or light reading.
-So, for instance, switching off your phone at meal times lets you focus on the food and the people around you and will mean you better enjoy both.
+But I have found having one less distraction has its benefits: I more easily can give my attention to things in-flight, whether that’s doing some work, praying, resting, or light reading.
+So, for instance, switching off your phone at meal times lets you focus on the food and the people around you and will mean you enjoy both.

 Accept the delays.